Lukasss93/laravel-larex/README.md

 * You can use `php artisan larex:remove` to remove existing strings in your CSV file.
 * You can use `php artisan larex:lang:add` to add a new language column to your CSV file.
 * You can use `php artisan larex:lang:remove` to remove a language column from your CSV file.
+* You can use `php artisan larex:lang:order` to reorder language columns in your CSV file.

 ### 📝 Example